MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/host-named-site-collection-architecture-and-deployment.md

 ![URLs of the web app and root site collection.](../media/HNSC_webapp_root_URL.jpg)

-This architecture is recommended to deploy sites because it's the same architecture that the Microsoft 365 environment uses.
+This architecture is recommended to deploy host-named site collections because it's the same architecture that the Microsoft 365 environment uses.
 So, this configuration is the most heavily tested configuration.
 New features, including the App model and Request Management, are optimized for this configuration, and it's the most reliable configuration going forward.

 The recommended configuration doesn't include the following elements: